deepin-community/ceph/doc/rados/operations/placement-groups.rst

 The system uses the larger of the actual ratio and the effective ratio for its calculation.

+**BIAS** is used as a multiplier to manually adjust a pool's PG based on prior information about how much PGs a specific pool is expected to have.

 **PG_NUM** is the current number of PGs for the pool (or the current number of PGs that the pool is working towards, if a ``pg_num`` change is in progress).  **NEW PG_NUM**, if present, is what the